 Special type of TrueType font used on Macs.
 More information can be found here.

-A mark, point or sign added or attached to a letter or character to give it a particular phonetic value, to indicate stress, etc. Examples are the cedilla, tilde, circumflex and macron.
-A diacritic is also called diacritical mark.
+A mark, point, or sign added or attached to a letter or character to give it a particular phonetic value, to indicate stress, etc. Examples are the cedilla, tilde, circumflex and macron.
+A diacritic is also called a diacritical mark.

 The point system used in most European countries.
-One didot point is equal to 1.07 American point.
+One Didot point is equal to 1.07 American points.

 Celebrated Parisian designer (1764-1836), son of the printer Francois Ambroise Didot.
 He was the director of the Imprimerie Impériale type foundry and has a beautiful typeface named after him.